gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 ##### Creation and enrollment to a run
     //gab

-An organizer through Track4Run can create a run specifying the title, the path, a description and the starting time, inserting it into the list of competitions accessible by the users which upon selecting one of the listed runs and visualized the relative information can enroll to it until it has started.
-Similarly a user can decide to spectate the selected run following the progress of the runners on the track.
+An organizer through Track4Run can create a run specifying the title, the path, a description (such as the motivation of the run, the sponsors..) and the starting time, inserting it into the list of competitions accessible by the users which upon selecting one of the listed runs and visualized the relative information can enroll to it until it has started (if the run is ongoing the user is notified that he can't enroll it).
+Similarly a user can decide to spectate the selected run following the progress of the runners on the track, users can't spectate a run that hasn't started yet.

 ## Scenarios